OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 :::hint
 **Parameter validation:**
-I don’t show parameter validation in this example, but you may want to consider adding it to your Farmer Template to ensure they have acceptable values.
+I don’t show parameter validation in this example, but you may want to consider adding it to your Farmer template to ensure they have acceptable values.
 :::

 ### Define Azure Resources